netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

    Thanks to Kent Watsen, Jan Lindblad, Jason Sterne, Robert Wilton, Andy Bierman, Juergen Schoenwaelder, Reshad Rahman, Anthony Somerset, Lou Berger, Joe Clarke, and Scott Mansfield for reviewing, and providing important inputs to this document.

+   Thanks to Per Andersson for the YANGDOCTORS review.

+   Thanks to Mahesh Jethanandani for the AD review.